vitalii-vov/Maui.PDFView/README.md

     [RelayCommand] private void ChangeUri()
     {
+        try
+        {
             //  See the example project to understand how to work with paths.
             PdfSource = "/path/to/file.pdf";
+        }
+        catch(Exception ex)
+        {
+             // handle exceptions
+        }
     }
 }
 ```